0Follows1Dream/reply_guyz/README.md

 ```

-#### Disclaimer:
+### Disclaimer:

+No financial strings attached, just vibes.
+Zenon lore and vibes.

-- This code showcases an example design for an incentivised awareness campaign with an earning component of a reputation/social token similar to ingame points that aren't tradeable or used for investment purposes.
+This project is an example design for a community-focused awareness campaign featuring a reputation/social token system (like in-game points).
+It's a journey.

-- The code is provided as is and the writer does not accept liability for any users choosing to use or adapt this code.
-- This campaign and the $REPLY token are designed solely for community engagement and narrative development.
-- $REPLY has no financial value, is not an investment, and is only meant for use within the Zenon awareness campaign ecosystem as a social reward for participation.
-- Zenon encourages all users to approach the campaign for fun and interaction, without financial expectations.
-- This is not financial or technical advice.
-Crypto is very risky and you may lose all your invested capital.
+_Please keep the following in mind:_

+**Vibes:** Enjoy the campaign for what it is—a chance to vibe, interact and develop with the community.

+**Purpose:**
+The \$REPLY token is designed for fun, community engagement, and participation within the Zenon ecosystem.
+It has no financial value, is not tradable, and should not be considered an investment.

+**No Guarantees:** This code is provided "as is" without any warranties or guarantees.
+Use or adapt it as you see fit, but at your own risk.

-- The code is intended purely as an illustrative example and is not intended for direct deployment without further development, security measures, and customisation by qualified personnel.
+**For Illustration Only:** This code is intended as an example and is not ready for direct deployment.
+Further development, security measures, and customisation by qualified professionals are needed before any real-world use.

+**No Liability:** The author is not responsible for how this code is used or adapted.

+**Not Financial or Technical Advice:** This is not financial or technical advice.
+Cryptocurrency projects are highly risky and speculative.
+You may lose all your invested capital.
+Approach thoughtfully and responsibly.

-- Any parties adapting this code are responsible for conducting their own technical, security, and regulatory review, especially if $REPLY or similar tokens are introduced in other contexts.
+**Your Responsibility:** If you adapt this code, you are responsible for ensuring it meets all technical, security, and regulatory requirements, especially if $REPLY or similar tokens are used in other contexts.